 Canadian Innovators Collaborating to Reimagine Connected Care

-Acknowledging this unmet need, the KITE Research Institute--the top ranked research institution dedicated to rehabilitation based in Toronto--has chosen to work with the textile computing pioneers at Myant (also based in Toronto) to develop rehabilitation solutions enabled by textiles that can sense and react to the human body.
+Acknowledging this unmet need, the KITE Research Institute--the top ranked research institution dedicated to rehabilitation based in Toronto--has chosen to work with the textile-based technology pioneers at Myant (also based in Toronto) to develop rehabilitation solutions enabled by textiles that can sense and react to the human body.
 By knitting sensors and actuators into clothing and connecting these garments to the machine learning enabled Myant Platform, physicians will now be able to access longitudinal biometric data for patients, plus contextual information about their life and activity.
 The data can be analyzed and flagged on the Myant Platform by machine learning, trained to spot deviations from a specific patient’s baseline, providing more holistic assessments of a patient’s health.
 In turn, the care provider will have the ability to initiate different types of therapy delivered through textile, and monitor the impact of therapy (for example physical or pharmacological) or lifestyle modifications.
 The patient can also choose to share their data via the Myant Platform with others in their care circle, including loved ones who may not be physically present to provide care, helping to address the issue of social disconnection - a key social determinant of health.
 Furthermore, social determinants of health such as education and access to information can be addressed through the platform, providing society with a holistic solution to reimagine the way we care for each other.

 Garments powered by Skiin are bidirectional in nature allowing textiles to deliver therapy as well as sense.
 Functional electrical stimulation (FES) delivered through a garment and remotely managed by a care provider may enable a more effective mode of rehabilitation for stroke survivors and others who have impaired function in their extremities.